What do you want to become?

-The Salem School of Music focuses upon “educating the whole musician.”
-The school offers a unique approach to music that combines entrepeneurship, technology and wellness to prepare graduates for further study, performance careers and/or community involvement in the arts.
+The Salem School of Music focuses on “educating the whole musician.”
+The school offers a unique approach to music that combines entrepreneurship, technology, and wellness to prepare graduates for further study, performance careers and/or community involvement in the arts.
 Salem’s personalized instruction means you leave the School of Music with a strong background in both theory and performance.
 Your portfolio will be a professional one that is unique to your own talents and career goals.
-Your advisors are mentors, coaches and outstanding teachers, giving you the tools you need for the world of music as well as an incredible network of contacts and support.
+Your advisors are mentors, coaches, and outstanding teachers, giving you the tools you need for the world of music as well as an incredible network of contacts and support.

 The mission of the Department of Visual and Performing Arts is to prepare, nurture, and develop individual musicianship and dramatic proficiency on a professional level of artistic accomplishment.
 To this end, the Department of Visual and Performing Arts will maintain a curriculum of study relevant to the student’s long-term personal and professional goals.